 What’s next for Axiology?

 We launched at Sephora on August 4th.
 We are in 35 stores in California, Oregon, Illinois, New York, Virginia and Washington.
 It's really exciting!
-We're also working on a new product that should be coming out in the beginning of 2018.
+We're also working on a new product that should be coming out this year!

 Comments will be approved before showing up.